ipatient-zju/CarND-PID-Control-Project/README.md

 `D`: the added proportional part can stabilize the oscillation resulting from the `P` controller.
 So theoretically using `PD` controller, the car can move back to the required path.

+`I`: when the system bias exists, it needs to add the  `I` controller so as to implement a `PID` controller to stable the moveing car.
 ---

 ## Dependencies